oir/startle/README.md

   You can use `--things a b c` (in addition to `--things=a --things=b --things=c`).
   See [example](https://github.com/oir/startle/blob/main/examples/cat.py).
 - Like Typer and unlike Fire, help is simply printed and not displayed in pager mode by default, so you can keep referring to it as you type your command.
 - Like Fire and unlike Typer, docstrings determine the description of each argument in the help text, instead of having to individually add extra type annotations.
-This allows for a very non-intrusive design, you can adopt (or un-adopt) **startle** with no changes to your functions.
+This allows for a very non-intrusive design, you can adopt (or un-adopt) **Startle** with no changes to your functions.
 - `*args` but also `**kwargs` are supported, to parse unknown arguments as well as unknown options (`--unk-key unk-val`).
   See [example](https://github.com/oir/startle/blob/main/examples/search_gh.py).